ImageMagick/Usage-Markdown/photos/index.md

 [![\[IM Output\]](beijing_tn.png)](beijing_md.jpg)

-For example here is a photo I took using a hand held camera in Beijing, 2008, from the hill in Jingshan Park, immediately behind the Forbidden City.
+For example, here is a photo I took using a hand held camera in Beijing, 2008, from the hill in Jingshan Park, immediately behind the Forbidden City.
 No it isn't of the Forbidden City itself, but a temple on the other side of the hill.

 *Click on the thumbnail, to see a larger image.*